 - Punitive damages

-Speak With Our Los Angeles Employment Law Attorneys
+Speak With Our Employment Law Attorneys

 California offers strong protections for pregnant employees, including solutions for workers who have suffered workplace discrimination.
 At Limonjyan Law Group, we have the knowledge and experience to fight for those in vulnerable positions.

 If you believe your employer has mistreated you because of your pregnancy, we can help fight for your rights and ensure you obtain fair compensation.
 Call us at 213-277-7444 to discuss your case with Ruben Limonjyan, one of the leading employment law attorneys at Limonjyan Law Group.